This is the article about the website that hosts this article, and how it is assembled.

 </html>

-To execute make all when my text editor saves, it means adding a snippet to my vim configuration.
+To automatically execute make all when the text editor saves, I added a

 .vimrc